thesp0nge/armoredcode.github.io/_posts/2013-04-23-railsberry-chronicles-day-2-the-english-penetration-test-eventually-the-day-i-talk-to-450-plus-oustanding-developers.markdown

 it's quite early to talk about it.
 The thing to remember is that the security engines will be opensource, **ever**.

 So, I hope you enjoyed the talk.
-In case you missed, because you were not there, here is my slides:
+In case you missed, because you were not there, here is my [slides](https://speakerdeck.com/thesp0nge/solid-as-diamond-using-ruby-in-a-web-application-penetration-test)

-{% speakerdeck 6eedd1508e3f01305f0312313815291c %}

 With demo videos too.